GabeScott/standard-works-vault/General Conference/1983 October - God Grant Us Faith.md

 # God Grant Us Faith

-*By Gordon B. Hinckley - Second Counselor in the First Presidency*
+By President Gordon B. Hinckley - *Second Counselor in the First Presidency*

 *Given in the October session of the 1983 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1983/10/god-grant-us-faith?lang=eng)

 The Tabernacle Choir has sung “The Morning Breaks.”
 I think I should like to use those marvelous words written by Parley P. Pratt as something of a theme:

-The morning breaks; the shadows flee;
+>The morning breaks; the shadows flee;

-Lo, Zion’s standard is unfurled!
+>Lo, Zion’s standard is unfurled!

-The dawning of a brighter day
+>The dawning of a brighter day

-Majestic rises on the world.
+>Majestic rises on the world.
+>

-The clouds of error disappear
+>The clouds of error disappear

-Before the rays of truth divine;
+>Before the rays of truth divine;

-The glory bursting from afar
+>The glory bursting from afar

-Wide o’er the nations soon will shine.
+>Wide o’er the nations soon will shine.

-(Hymns, no. 269.)
+>

 I greet you with appreciation for your love for the Lord and for your loyalty to his great cause.

 I see the fruits of your faith, and I am grateful.
 I thank you for the energy you put into this work.
 I know that at times it feels burdensome.
 Some of it may appear unnecessary.
 But out of effort and labor comes strength, and out of service comes gladness.

 I thank you for your faith in the payment of your tithes and offerings.
 You are making possible the growth and strengthening of this work across the world.
 But you do not need thanks.
 Every man and woman who pays his or her honest tithing has a testimony of the blessings that come therefrom.
 He or she can bear witness that the Lord opens the windows of heaven and pours out blessings as he has promised.
-(See Mal.
-3:10.)
+(See [[Malachi 3.10|Mal.
+3:10]].)

 I give you the assurance, my brothers and sisters, that the work is moving forward.
 Wherever it is established in more than eighty nations, it is growing in strength.
 The faith of the people is increasing, as reflected in their increased activity.
 The missionary work continues to flourish.
 Our young men and women continue to leave their homes to go into the world to bear witness of the Savior and of the restoration of his eternal gospel in this the dispensation of the fulness of times.
-(See D&C 124:41.)
+(See [[D&C 124.41|D&C 124:41]].)
 The work of salvation for the dead, through the vast genealogical program of the Church and the selfless labor of love that goes on in the temples, is moving at a pace never previously known.

 Our people are more faithful in attendance at their meetings, and since our last conference a very substantial number of them have had opportunity to demonstrate their love for neighbor as well as for God.
 In the floods which we have experienced in this area, there has been an unexcelled expression of neighborliness and Christian service.
 A woman who was not a member of the Church was interviewed on television and said, “I am not a Mormon, but I have come to know who my bishop is.”
 She went on to speak with unrestrained appreciation for her neighbors, who, almost entirely Latter-day Saints, had been as generous in their help toward her as they had been in their help toward one another.
 There is a stake not far from here where the members of each ward undertook the repair or replacement of a home damaged or lost in the flood.
 Hundreds of thousands of sandbags were filled and put in place.
 There were, of course, those not of the Church doing likewise, but all concerned have spoken with high praise for the Church organization which was able to muster forces so rapidly and so effectively.